 Keyword: Best Fudgy Cocoa Brownies, Cocoa Brownies, Fudgy Brownies

 Combine hot melted butter, oil and sugar together in a medium-sized bowl.
 Whisk well for about a minute.
-Add the eggs and vanilla; beat until lighter in colour (another minute).

 Pour batter into prepared pan, smoothing the top out evenly.

-(OPTIONAL: Top with chocolate chunks or chocolate chips.)
+Bake for 20 to 25 minutes, or until the center of the pan no longer jiggles and is just set to the touch.
 Remove and allow to cool to room temperature before slicing into 16 brownies.